joostvdg/jenkinsx-workshop-demos/docs/install.md

 !!!
 Warning
     It is recommended to *always* update your `jx` binary at the start of your workday.
 It gets updates and fixes several times a day, so don't stay behind!

+!!!
+Info
+    If you are running on Mac OS X, Jenkins X is using Homebrew to install the various CLI.
+It will install it if not present.

 ### Install

 ```bash tab="Linux"